Jane Quickenden Registered UKCP, Registered BPC

 WPF Post Graduate Diploma in Supervision

-WPF Individual Psychodynamic Psychotherapy licensed to practice twice weekly
+WPF Individual Psychodynamic Psychotherapy licensed to practice once and twice weekly

 WPF Postgraduate Diploma in Psychodynamic Counselling